JTED Notice of Funding Opportunity 2025

 Program Design

-Who Can Apply For Funding:
+Who Can Apply for Funding:

 First-time applicants and entities represented in underserved communities are strongly encouraged to apply.
 Eligible entities must demonstrate expertise and effectiveness in administering workforce development programs.
 These include: